SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+    - **Changelog:**

+        - 02/01/2024 - minor - Rule was improved to have broader detection and filters were added.

 ??? abstract "HackTools Suspicious Names"

     Quick-win rule to detect the default process names or file names of several HackTools.